Baked vegetable & balsamic lentil stew topped with crispy potatoes for a pot pie vibe. This vegan recipe is healthy and great for the holidays

-You would not believe how many times I’ve eaten pizza, large helpings of chocolate, and waffles/pancakes in the last couple weeks.
+I look at the photos of this cozy baked balsamic lentil stew and honestly, you would not believe how many times I’ve eaten pizza, large helpings of chocolate, and waffles/pancakes in the last couple weeks.
 I always over-commit to work projects when the holidays start and then kind of neglect my personal wellness in the process.
 Maybe this is sounding familiar to some of you?
-When we start closing in on Christmas day and it’s time to get together with our people, I’m just wiped and can only manage one glass of wine/boozy nog before falling asleep on the couch/at the table/wherever I happen to be.
+When we start closing in on Christmas day and it’s time to get together with our people, I’m starting to feel pretty wiped.

 There’s a meeting point between less-stellar eating habits and a lack of mindfulness for me.
 If I’m pounding coffees and turning to sweets regularly, chances are I’m feeling a slight disconnect because I’m not sleeping as well/not taking the time to engage with something that isn’t work-related.
-It doesn’t take long for this whole thing to boil over in unpredictable ways.
+It doesn’t take long for this whole thing to boil over.

 Before the lack of balance undermines my potential completely, I usually try to snap out of it by making something seriously healthy—whether that takes the form of the greenest smoothie imaginable, a batch of fluffy brown rice to mix into a few meals, or something comforting like this lentil stew.
 The act of making the food is like hitting the reset button.
 I focus on the ingredients, how I’m preparing/handling them, and how they’ll make me feel.
 It sounds a little precious, but it works for me.